Mariana Pineda: Biography

 After her return to Granada, in 1828 Mariana assisted in Captain Fernando Álvarez de Sotomayor's escape from prison by sneaking friar's robes to disguise him.
 Fernando was a noted liberal who had been condemned to death for taking part in General Rafael Riego's insurrection, and also Mariana's cousin.

 In a search of her house in 1831, a flag was discovered with the embroidered slogan "Equality, Freedom and Law" and Mariana was arrested and accused of conspiracy.
 After a failed escape attempt, she was detained in the Santa María Egipciaca convent in Granada.
 During the trial, the judge tried to persuade her to betray her accomplices in exchange for leniency, but she refused.
 Mariana was publicly executed by the garrote on 26 May.
 Her flag was burned in front of her.

 In 1856, Pineda was finally reinterred in Granada Cathedral, where her remains lie under a simple tombstone with the following epitaph:† D.O.M.
 Ad perpetuam memoriam.
 Reliquiæ mortales Marianæ a Pineda, quam, sæva morte, percussit tyrannus, Granatæ septimo kalendas junii, anni millesimi octogentesimi trigesimi primi.
 Requiescat in pace.
 Patria grata ejus memoriam colit.
 Anno M.DCCCLVI.

+(Translation: † To God, the Best and Greatest.
+For perpetual memory.
+The mortal remains of Mariana de Pineda, whom a tyrant struck down with a cruel death in Granada on the seventh day before the calends of June [May 26], in the year 1831.
+May she rest in peace.
+A grateful homeland honors her memory.
+In the year 1856.)